farmera/sare_grant/study_methods.md

 ![](img/map-stitch.gif)
 ###### Figure 2.
 An animation of the stitching process.
-A dozen images are manually brought together into one.
+A dozen images are manually brought together into one larger image.

 In turn, the resolution of the final __analyzed__ image depends on the stability of the capture event, the resolution of the camera at a given moment, and the stitching process itself.
 Of most interest is the __resolution per pixel__.
 With